bxparks/AceTMI/README.md

 [![Validation](https://github.com/bxparks/AceTMI/actions/workflows/validation.yml/badge.svg)](https://github.com/bxparks/AceTMI/actions/workflows/validation.yml)

-Unified interface for communicating with a TM1637 LED controller chip on Arduino platforms.
+Unified interface classes for communicating with a TM1637 or TM1638 LED controller chip on Arduino platforms.
 The code was initially part of the [AceSegment](https://github.com/bxparks/AceSegment) library, but was extracted into a separate library for consistency with the [AceWire](https://github.com/bxparks/AceWire) and